kecze/data-analysis-global-warming/README.md

-Learning projects aiming to analyze and visualize global warming data in a GUI.
+Learning project aiming to analyze and visualize global warming data in a GUI.
 Libraries used: tkinter, pandas, matplotlib.